luxonis/depthai-docs-website/source/pages/faq.rst

 The max depth perception is limited by the physics of the baseline and the number of pixels (see `documentation here <https://docs.luxonis.com/projects/api/en/latest/components/nodes/stereo_depth/#max-stereo-depth-distance>`__).

-Each OAK camera has max depth perception specified in it's `hardware documentation <https://docs.luxonis.com/projects/hardware/en/latest/>`__ page.
+Each OAK camera has max depth perception specified in its `hardware documentation <https://docs.luxonis.com/projects/hardware/en/latest/>`__ page.

 .. _subpixel_disparity: